 We have recently merged former Division of Dine Studies and Division of Center for Dine Teacher Education, into one School.
-We currently have a School Dean, Dr. Lawrence Isaac Jr, an Administrative Assistant, a Program Coordinator, and a combined count of 18 faculties that teach courses which fall under the School of Dine Studies and Education.
+We currently have a School Dean, an Administrative Assistant, a Program Coordinator, and a combined count of 18 faculties that teach courses which fall under the School of Dine Studies and Education.
 We have 2 Certificate programs, 3 Associate of Arts degree programs, 2 Bachelor of Arts degree programs, 1 Bachelor of Science degree program, and 2 endorsements programs.

 The SDSE now offers a variety of courses online via the College’s course management system, Blackboard.
 Are they right for you?
 Does online learning suit your style of learning?
 Will you be satisfied taking courses in an online environment?
 Consider the following things that are expected of students enrolled in Distance Education courses (the list below is adapted from a similar list created by New Mexico State University):

 - I have a reliable computer and internet access necessary to participate successfully in a distance education course.

 - I am able to devote 4 to 8 hours online, per week per course, to distance learning.

 - My schedule is predictable enough to plan ahead for study and coursework.

 - I have the time management skills to balance the demands of school and a job (in other words, I will not leave my assignments until the last minute).